How to decrypt TLS traffic in Wireshark

 F5

-Here is a schema of the whole workflow for ECDHE
+Below is a schema of the entire workflow for ECDHE:

 Using Wireshark